UN: Over 150 sexual violence cases in South Sudan in 12 days

 A joint statement from the U.N. humanitarian chief and the heads of the U.N. children’s agency and the U.N. population agency condemned the “abhorrent attacks.”

-They said “the assailants have been described as armed men, many in uniform.”
+They said that “the assailants have been described as armed men, many in uniform.”

+A U.N. statement said Secretary-General Antonio Guterres strongly condemned the attacks.
+“These horrific acts are a distressing reminder of how, despite recent recommitments by South Sudan’s leaders to a cessation of hostilities and a revitalized peace agreement, the security situation for civilians remains dire, especially for women and children,” the statement said.

 Undersecretary-General for Humanitarian Affairs Mark Lowcock, UNICEF Executive Director Henrietta Fore and U.N.
 Population Fund Executive Director Natalia Kanem called on authorities “to publicly denounce the attacks and ensure that those responsible for these crimes face justice.”